BabylonJS/Documentation/content/How_To/contribute/contribute_to_documentation.md

 <Playground id="playgroundId" title="Playground title" description="A short description" image="Optional image url" />
 ```

-The playground ID is the 6-chars id and the version number, if needed.
+The playground ID is the 6-character id, and the version number if needed.
 For example: `#Y642I8#2`.

-Same thing does to NME examples:
+The same applies to NME examples:

 ```html
 <nme id="nmeId" title="NME title" description="A short description" />